betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 Software developers were given a budget of 10% of rope core memory and 20-30% of full computational load (3-4.5 kFLOPS) in which the DAP would have to operate.
-It would take 4 developers 3 years and 2000 words of rope core to develop the LM DAP software alone.
-A key optimization realized late in development was that a change in coordinates used in the computations from *body axes* to *jet axes* reduced complexity of the code and increased performance.<sup>[7],[13]</sup>
+It would take four developers three years and 2,000 words of rope core to develop the LM DAP software alone.
+A key optimization realized late in development was that a change in coordinates used in the computations from *body axes* to *jet axes* reduced complexity and increased performance.<sup>[7],[13]</sup>

-The picture above, right shows the non-linear switching logic used by the Kalman filtering algorithm to control RCS jet firings in coasting flight.
+The picture above, right shows the nonlinear switching logic used by the Kalman filtering algorithm to control RCS jet firings in coasting flight.
-With a change of a dial on the control panel, astronauts could adjust the filter from *course* to *fine* control.
+With a change of a dial on the control panel, astronauts could adjust the filter from *coarse* to *fine* control.

 ### AGC software testing: 60% of the whole effort
 Five different levels of testing were developed.